varnish/Varnish-Book/varnish_book.rst

 - Go through the VCL built-in subroutines: ``vcl_recv``, ``vcl_backend_fetch``, ``vcl_backend_response``, ``vcl_pass``, ``vcl_hash``, ``vcl_pipe``, ``vcl_miss``, ``vcl_hit``, ``vcl_purge``, ``vcl_backend_error``, ``vcl_synth`` and ``vcl_deliver``.
 - Add some "features" with VCL.
+- If your VCL code does not have a return statement, the built-in VCL subroutine is executed after yours.

 .. container:: handout